 Section II.
 Status of Religious Freedom

-The Government recognizes the Christian holy days of Christmas, Easter Monday, Ascension, and Pentecost Monday as national holidays.
-Muslim holy days are not nationally observed; however, they are respected.
-For example, employers grant leave for those who wish to observe religious holy days not on the national calendar.
+The Government recognizes the Christian holidays of Christmas, Easter Monday, and Pentecost Monday as national holidays.
+Muslim holidays are not nationally observed; however, they are respected.

 Restrictions on Religious Freedom

 Government policy and practice contributed to the generally free practice of religion.

 There is a growing Muslim community in the country, mostly consisting of immigrants from West Africa and Lebanon.
 The West African immigrants mostly arrive from Mali, Benin, Togo, and Senegal.